Updated

 - Feeding leading questions to witnesses during a line-up

 If this happens, the defense attorney can file a motion to suppress evidence asking the judge to disregard all the evidence that the police unearthed through wrongful means.
 If the court grants the motion, then the D.A. may be left with too weak a case to continue.
-And the prosecutor may be more willing to dismiss the charge or offer a favorable plea bargain.
+Then the prosecutor may be more willing to dismiss the charge or offer a favorable plea bargain.

 Usually yes, though the waiting period depends on whether the theft allegedly occurred in a residence or not.